 2 carrots, peeled and cut into 2-inch chunks

 1 large onion, diced

 1 2-inch knob of ginger, minced

 2 tblsp Ca Ri Ni An Do (Vietnamese Indian Madras Curry Powder)

 2 bay leaves

 2 tsps Nuoc Mam (Vietnamese Fish Sauce)

 Vietnamese French bread, rice, or flat rice noodles for serving

 Clean and chop chicken.
 Put pieces in a colander to drain and sprinkle about 1 tsp salt over the chicken.
 Set aside.
-Dice onion, and mince garlic, shallots, and ginger.
+Peel potatoes and carrots, dice, and set aside.

 In a large stock pot on high heat, drizzle a bit of oil and saute onion until just translucent.
 Add minced garlic, shallots, and ginger along with 1 tblsp of the Madras curry powder to release fragrance.